Google Slides: Action items

 In October 2016, Google announced the addition of "action items" to Slides.
 If a user writes the name of a person the presentation is shared within a comment, the service will intelligently assign that action to the person.
 Google states this will make it easier for other collaborators to see who is responsible for individual tasks.
 When a user visits Google Sheets or any of the other Google Drive applications, any files with tasks assigned to them will be highlighted with a badge.

 Offline editing

 To view and edit presentations offline, users need to be using the Google Chrome web browser.
 A Chrome extension, Google Docs Offline, allows users to enable offline support for Slides files on the Google Drive website.
 The Android and iOS apps natively support offline editing.

 Files

 Supported file formats and limits

-Google Slides presentation files converted to .gslides Slides format cannot be larger than 100 MB.
+Google Slides presentation files converted to the .gslides format cannot be larger than 100 MB.
 Images inserted cannot be larger than 50 MB and must be in either .jpg, .png, or .gif formats.
+Google Slides notably does not support .webp images, even though the file format works on most other Google services and it was developed by the company itself.